Emergent times in holographic duality: Physical implications

-The parallel with~\eqref{ebg} and the thermal field double case can be made even closer if we assume that the boundary theory has the split property, which is believed to be satisfied by general quantum field theories~\cite{Buchholz1,Buchholz2,Fewster}.
+An alternative perspective on factorization in the boundary theory can be obtained if we assume that the boundary theory has the split property, which is believed to be satisfied by general quantum field theories~\cite{Buchholz1,Buchholz2,Fewster}.
 Consider the situation in Fig.~\ref{fig:split}, where we separate the two regions $R$ and $L$ by an infinitesimal distance $\ep_{\rm b}$.
-The split property says that there exists a tensor product decomposition of the global Hilbert space $\sH = \sH_N \otimes \sH_{\bar N}$, giving rise to a type-I factor $\sN$ corresponding to operators acting on $\sH_N$, which satisfies \be \sB_R \subseteq \sN \subseteq \sB_L' \ . \ee The entanglement entropy associated with $\sH_N$ is well defined and in the limit $\ep_{\rm b} \to 0$ it can be used as a regularization of $S_R$.\footnote{Such a regularization was discussed earlier, for example, in~\cite{Dutta:2019gen}.} Under this regularization, the type III$_1$ algebra $\hat \sY_R$ can now be viewed as arising from the type I factor $\sN$.
-In other words, in equation~\eqref{yehk} we can treat the modular operator $\De$ {in the full theory} as being factorizable.
+The split property says that there exists a tensor product decomposition of the global Hilbert space $\sH = \sH_N \otimes \sH_{\bar N}$, giving rise to a type-I factor $\sN_{\rm I}$ corresponding to operators acting on $\sH_N$, which satisfies \be \sB_R \subseteq \sN_{\rm I} \subseteq \sB_L' \ . \ee The entanglement entropy associated with $\sH_N$ is well defined and in the limit $\ep_{\rm b} \to 0$ it can be used as a regularization of $S_R$.\footnote{Such a regularization was discussed earlier, for example, in~\cite{Dutta:2019gen}.} Under this regularization, the type III$_1$ algebra $\hat \sY_R$ can now be viewed as arising from the type I factor $\sN_{\rm I}$.
+In other words, in equation~\eqref{yehk} we can treat the modular operator $\mathbf{\De}$ {in the full theory} as being factorizable.
 Similar to the role played by the event horizon in~\eqref{ebg}, in~\eqref{hien} the RT surface restores the factorization structure of $\sH = \sH_N \otimes \sH_{\bar N}$ in the low energy description.

 These discussions also imply that the bifurcating horizon of an eternal black hole can be viewed as a special example of an RT surface from an algebraic perspective.
 For a more general entangled state $\ket{\Psi}$ between the CFT$_R$ and CFT$_L$, the RT surface which {provides a signal of the factorization of the full system in the low energy theory} no longer coincides with the horizon.